-- 1.1 This means you can keep your home for as long as you want unless there is a legal reason (called a ground for possession) and a court agrees to end your tenancy.
-We will only repossess your home because either: - You or somebody living with you or visiting you have broken one or more of your tenancy conditions as set out below and/or the terms of your Tenancy Agreement; - You are living in a property which is one of a group let to people with special needs, or which the Council built or adapted for a person with a disability, and: - i.
-You no longer need that type of home, and ii.
-We need the property for someone else with special needs;

-- You find another home or you stop using the property as your only or main home; - You have given false and misleading information to get the tenancy; - Due to special circumstances the council must move you out to suitable alternative accommodation; - The Court has made an Order for Possession.
+- 1.1 It means you remain an introductory tenant for twelve months unless you break any of your tenancy conditions.
+We will only take possession of your home if: - You or somebody living with you or visiting you have broken one or more of your tenancy conditions as set out below and/or the terms of your Tenancy Agreement; - You are living in a property which is one of a group let to people with special needs, or which the Council built or adapted for a person with a disability, and: - i. you no longer need that type of home, and - ii. we need the property for someone else with special needs; - You find another home or you stop using the property as your only or main home; - You have given false and misleading information to get the tenancy; - Due to special circumstances the council must move you out to suitable alternative accommodation: - The Court has made an Order for Possession.